NETWAYS/icingaweb2-module-perfdatagraphs-graphite/doc/01-About.md

 This backend uses the `Render API` to fetch performance data from the Graphite API.

-It should also work with Graphite replacements like go-graphite or VictoriaMetrics.
+It may also work with Graphite replacements like [carbonapi](https://github.com/go-graphite/carbonapi) or [VictoriaMetrics](https://docs.victoriametrics.com/victoriametrics/integrations/graphite/).